argoc/WORTH_workshops/README.md

     scp -r WORTH_workshops xilinx@pynq:/home/xilinx/jupyter_notebooks/

-Linux and MAC have scp; Windows can get scp from MinGW.
+Linux and MAC have scp; Windows can get scp from MinGW (https://sourceforge.net/projects/mingw-w64/files/latest/download).

 If you don't want to install MinGW, you can use a network drive like so: https://pynq.readthedocs.io/en/v2.0/getting_started.html#accessing-files-on-the-board